+'''

-\$ cd /home/oracle_sw/ \$./runInstaller
+$ cd /home/oracle_sw/

+$ /munInstaller

+'''
-Run the runInstaller command from the Oracle home directory only.
-Do not use the runInstaller command that resides at \$ORACLE_HOME/oui/bin/, or any other location, to install Oracle Database, Oracle Database Client, or Oracle Grid Infrastructure.

-3. Select your installation type.
+- Run the runInstaller command from the Oracle home directory only.
+Do not use the runInstaller command that resides at \$ORACLE\HOME/oui/bin/, or any other location, to install Oracle Database, Oracle Database Client, or Oracle Grid Infrastructure. - Oracle home or Oracle base cannot be symlinks, nor can any of their parent directories, all the way to up to the root directory. - 3.
+Select your installation type.